raulcostajunior/iosboxeeremote/README.md

 iOSBoxeeRemote implements the Boxee device discovery on a local network and virtual keys that match the keys on the non-keyboard face of the standard Boxee Box physical remote control.

 ![Boxee Box and Remote](http://cdn.slashgear.com/wp-content/uploads/2010/01/D-Link_Boxee_box_and_qwerty_remote.jpg)

+The application is localized for English and Portuguese (Brazil).

 ## Requirements ##

 iOSBoxeeRemote supports iOS version 6 or newer (it has been tested successfully on devices running iOS 6.x, 7.x and 9.x).
-The application has been localized for English and Portuguese (Brazil).

 iOSBoxeeRemote depends on the following CocoaPods: